PGCert Deaf Education (International Pathway) / Overview

 - Study on the most pioneering deaf education course in the UK at a university that has been developing expertise in this area for 100 years.

 - Access the latest research about the wide-ranging impact of deafness on language acquisition, literacy, and holistic development.

 - Learn about Audiological Management and apply this to the context of deaf children.

 - You will take four units over a year.
-This will require the equivalent of one day a week minimum commitment.
+This will require the equivalent of one study day a week as a minimum commitment.